NetApp-openstack-dev/openstack-docs/source/manila/configuration/manila_config_files/section_sample_manila-conf.rst

     netapp_root_volume_aggregate = aggr1
     netapp_aggregate_name_search_pattern = ^((?!aggr0).)*$

-``manila.conf`` with Replication
+With Replication
 --------------------------------

-This section provides an example Manila configuration file (``manila.conf``) that contains one backend, ``cdotSingleSVM1``, that is in the same replication domain as ``cdotSingleSVM02``.
-Therefore, both backends must include their configuration stanzas so that ``cdotSingleSVM01`` can communicate with ``cdotSingleSVM02`` in order to manage replication on ONTAP as needed; even though the only enabled backend for this Manila share service instance is ``cdotSingleSVM01``.
+This section provides a sample Manila configuration file (``manila.conf``) that contains one backend, ``cdotSingleSVM1``, that is in the same replication domain as ``cdotSingleSVM02``.
+For the purpose of replication management, both backends must be included.
+Only the backend ``cdotSingleSVM01`` is enabled.

 .. important::